In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: spanning trees

 The idea of the construction is that a spanning tree is equivalent to a valuation that satisfies $\phi$.
-A spanning tree should break the cycles $TBFx_i$ for each variable $x_i$, we first show that the only edges that can be removed from such cycles are either $Tx_i$ or $Fx_i$, for every~$i$.
+A spanning tree will only allow for each variable~$x_i$ to keep at most one of the edges $T_ix_i$ or~$F_ix_i$.